Breadcrumb

 Supporting Replication (SURE) of Housing Interventions in the Ryan White HIV/AIDS Program

 This initiative has two separate, yet coordinated, recipients: the Implementation and Technical Assistance Provider (ITAP) and an Evaluation Provider (EP).
 The purpose of the ITAP initiative is to support a single organization that will provide technical assistance to up to 10 sites implementing and adapting housing-related, evidence-based interventions, evidence-informed interventions, and emerging strategies (collectively, “intervention strategies”) for three key populations of people with HIV experiencing unstable housing: 1) lesbian, gay, bisexual, transgender, and queer or questioning (LGBTQ+) people; 2) youth and young adults (aged 13-24 years); and 3) people who have been justice involved (i.e., people impacted by the justice system).
-The ITAP will select and fund implementation sites under individual subawards; provide implementation-related technical assistance to the sites; and develop a communication plan and replication tools for widespread adoption of these housing-related intervention strategies for the three key populations of people with HIV experiencing unstable housing.
+The ITAP selects and funds implementation sites under individual subawards; provide implementation-related technical assistance to the sites; and develop a communication plan and replication tools for widespread adoption of these housing-related intervention strategies for the three key populations of people with HIV experiencing unstable housing.
 The EP will develop and implement a multi-site evaluation of these intervention strategies and provide evaluation-related technical assistance using an implementation science framework.

 Emerging Strategies to Improve Health Outcomes for People Aging with HIV